Acquisition Directorate History

 - Upgrading the MH-65 Dolphin fleet with new engines, adding 40 percent more power (B to C conversion); and airborne use-of-force capabilities and other enhancements (C to D conversion).

-- Completing Mission Effectiveness Project (MEP) refurbishment and upgrades for the Reliance-class 210-foot Medium Endurance Cutters (WMEC); nearing completion of MEP for the Island-class 110-foot patrol boats (WPB) and Famous-class 270-foot WMECs.
+- Completing Mission Effectiveness Project (MEP) refurbishment and upgrades for the Reliance-class 210-foot Medium Endurance Cutters (WMEC), the Island-class 110-foot patrol boats (WPB) and Famous-class 270-foot WMECs.

 - Delivering MH-60T Medium Range Recovery Helicopter conversions, with upgraded avionics, airborne use-of-force capabilities and new sensor systems.